CyndiEvans/Buildh3r_june/buildh3r_june_Avalanche/README.md

 # Avalanche Starter Kit

+## NOTE: The details for the completed tasks is in the task.txt file

 This starter kit will get you started with developing solidity smart contract dApps on the C-Chain or on an Avalanche Subnet.
 It provides all tools to build cross-Subnet dApps using Teleporter.
 It includes:

 - **Avalanche CLI**: Run a local Avalanche Network